Centroida/SwiftImageCarousel/README.md

        vc.contentMode = .scaleToFill
 ```

-###  Disabling the modal gallery segue transition from SwiftImageCarouselItemVC to GalleryVC with the `showModalGalleryOnTap` Bool variable.
+###  Disabling the modal gallery segue transition from SwiftImageCarouselItemVC to GalleryVC with the `showModalGalleryOnTap` Bool variable

 This variable would usually be used in combination with the `didTapSwiftImageCarouselItemVC(SwiftImageCarouselItemController: SwiftImageCarouselItemVC)` SwiftImageCarouselVCDelegate function.

 ```swift